jeremymaya/google-it-automation-with-python/crash-course-on-python/week-four/README.md

 Using range method works BUT it's more idiomatic in Python to iterate through the elements of the list directly or using enumerate when we need the indexes.

+### List Comprehension
+Since creating lists based on sequences is such a common task, Python provides a technique called **list comprehension**, which allows it to be done in just one line. __List comprehensions let us create new lists based on sequences or ranges.__

 ---

 ## Dictionaries